-Drawbacks of ARV
+Drawbacks and Limitations of ARV

-There are a few limitations associated with ARV to be aware of before you begin using the formula.
+There are a few limitations of ARV to be aware of before you begin using the formula.
 Namely, remember that ARV relies on estimates.
 While you can use all of the market data available to you, there is no guarantee you will be able to predict the exact value of your renovations.
 After all, the housing market could change in the time it takes to complete the renovation.
 Depending on your estimates, this could result in higher or lower profits than what you expected.

 Another challenge of using ARV is that it’s hard to predict how well the negotiation stages will go.
 First, investors need to secure the property under market value.
 Then, after the repairs are done investors need to ensure they get the right price (or higher) from the end buyer.
 Unfortunately, real estate negotiations do not always go to plan and there is no way to factor that in when analyzing ARV.